karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 But like I said, I have not tried this, but perhaps it's a nice way for you.

+### Update: I've implemented this now!

+I've published a "handle map" library where all the items live within a growing virtual arena, making the pointers stable.
+Check it out: https://github.com/karl-zylinski/odin-handle-map

+It also works on web, see this live demo: https://zylinski.se/odin-handle-map-example/ -- Note that on web it can't use virtual memory (WASM does not support it).
+Instead it uses a "Dynamic Arena" on web, which is slightly less memory efficient.
+With that in mind I use smaller arena blocks on web compared to non-web.

 ## This got complicated!
 What are your recommendations?

 I know, that's why I wrote this.
 These things are simple at first, but can turn complicated quickly.